 Health Benefits: Watermelon has a very high water content, hence the name, and is also rich in potassium.
 Watermelon is great for helping you stay hydrated in the summer sun.

 Choose: Look for a smooth, unblemished rind.
 When you pick up a watermelon, it should feel heavy for its size, indicating lots of watery goodness inside.

 Serve: Fresh watermelon is perfect on its own but can also be added to salads, fruit cocktails or frozen drinks.
 Like many summer fruits and vegetables, it can also be grilled!

 Health Benefits: Peppers are loaded with vitamin C and capsaicin.
-Capsaicin gives peppers there kick but can also help with blocked sinuses and jump start your metabolism.
+Capsaicin gives peppers their kick and can help with blocked sinuses and jump start your metabolism.

-Buy: No matter the color, red, yellow or green, peppers should be vibrant and shiny.
+Choose: No matter the color, red, yellow, or green, peppers should be vibrant and shiny.

-Serve: Add Chile peppers to any dish for an added kick.
+Serve: Add chile peppers to any dish for an added kick.
 Grill whole to mellow the spice.
-Peppers can also easily be added to sauces and dips.
+Peppers can easily be added to sauces and dips.